 As we said earlier, WooCommerce is by far the most popular eCommerce application globally, building on the success of its parent application, WordPress.
-If you are concerned about the management burden of a WooCommerce-based application, you may be interested in a solution such as our WordPress Toolkit.
-The WordPress Toolkit simplifies and automates many WordPress and WooCommerce admin tasks, including:
+If you are concerned about the management burden of a WooCommerce-based application, you may be interested in a solution such as our WP Toolkit.
+The WP Toolkit simplifies and automates many WordPress and WooCommerce admin tasks, including:

 - WordPress and WooCommerce installation

 - Site cloning and the creation of staging sites